 The 50 that hit the water are chosen on a first come, first served basis and mini or extra-large pumpkins won’t be accepted.

 - DO bring carved, gutted pumpkins with their tops.

 - DON’T bring pumpkins with artificial decorations, such as paint, glitter, marker, food dye, paper, or plastic.
 They’ll pollute the Harlem Meer and harm the wildlife.

 - DON’T bring light bulbs, candles, or floats.
-(We’ll provide these!)
+(They’ll provide these!)

-And a new practice this year is that pumpkin owners may retrieve their carved pumpkins at the conclusion of the flotilla at 6.30 p.m. from the Harlem Meer beach near Fifth Avenue and East 108th Street.
+Pumpkin owners may retrieve their carved pumpkins at the conclusion of the flotilla at 7 p.m. from the Harlem Meer beach near Fifth Avenue and East 108th Street.